Dym077/Sea-dominion/README.md

 - As a frequent user You should also enjoy the challenge of the game's randomness.
 No round of the game will be exactly the same.

 ## Flow charts
+When planning the logic flow of this game, I first started with pen and paper to get an idea of how the program should work.
 ![Flow Chart ](images/sea-dominion-first-flowchart.jpg)

 - This was the first flowchart which later was replaced with the current one below.
+This one was created with Lucidchart snd provided a better overview of the flow of functions in the game.
+Even though it is a better presentation of how the game works, it doesn't cover the exact flow, as some of the functions were designed later.
+For example, the draw situationwith the declaration of "Both players have ships remaining", is not represented in the flowchart.

 ![Flow Chart](images/sea-dominion-flowchart.png)

 ## Design
 - This game is based purely on python code and therefor it is totally text-driven.
 There are no graphic elements in the game - it runs in a terminal only.
+The plyer is prompted to use only the keyboard to execute the gameplay.

 ## Features
 - When entering the site, the player will be greeted with a very basic text-based menu which explains the rules of the game.
 The player will be askesd to enter a username.
 The validation of the user input is strong - if the player enters anything but a four letter username, the game will throw an error message.